-NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR Member of the Bar of the District of Columbia and of New York; and member of the Council on Foreign Relations.
-She has served as a director or trustee of the AB Funds since 2006 and has been Chair of the Governance and Nominating Committees of the AB Funds since August 2014.
-Carol C. McMullen,# 63 (2016) Managing Director of Slalom Consulting (consulting) since 2014, private investor and member of the Partners Healthcare Investment Committee.
-Formerly, Director of Norfolk & Dedham Group (mutual property and casualty insurance) from 2011 until November 2016; Director of Partners Community Physicians Organization (healthcare) from 2014 until December 2016; and Managing Director of The Crossland Group (consulting) from 2012 until 2013.
-She has held a number of senior positions in the asset and wealth management industries, including at Eastern Bank (where her roles included President of Eastern Wealth Management), Thomson Financial (Global Head of Sales for Investment Management), and Putnam Investments (where her roles included Head of Global Investment Research).
-She has served on a number of private company and non-profit boards, and as a director or 95 None
+PRINCIPAL COMPANY IN OCCUPATION(S) AB FUND DIRECTORSHIPS NAME, ADDRESS, AGE DURING PAST FIVE YEARS COMPLEX CURRENTLY AND AND OTHER OVERSEEN HELD (YEAR FIRST INFORMATION BY DIRECTOR BY DIRECTOR ELECTED) Carol C. McMullen,# 91 Managing Director of Slalom None 64 Consulting (consulting) since (2016)2014, private investor and a member of the Advisory Board of Butcher Box (since 2018).
+Formerly, member, Partners Healthcare Investment Committee (2010-2019): Director of Norfolk & Dedham Group (mutual property and casualty insurance) from 2011 until November 2016; Director of Partners Community Physicians Organization (healthcare) from 2014 until December 2016; and Managing Director of The Crossland Group (consulting) from 2012 until 2013.
+She has held a number of senior positions in the asset and wealth management industries, including at Eastern Bank (where her roles included President of Eastern Wealth Management), Thomson Financial (Global Head of Sales for Investment Management), and Putnam Investments (where her roles included Chief Investment Officer, Core and Growth and Head of Global Investment Research).
+She has served on a number of private company and non-profit boards, and as a director or trustee of the AB Funds since June 2016.
+Garry L. Moody,# Private Investor since prior to 91 None 2015.
+Formerly, Partner, 68 (2008)Deloitte & Touche LLP (1995-2008) where he held a number of senior positions, including